 Why Get a Bachelor's Degree in Technology?

-A bachelor's degree is sufficient for most jobs in the field, Bakshi notes.
-The Bureau of Labor Statistics agrees, reporting that most careers in IT and technology require that level of education for entry-level positions.
+Earning a bachelor's degree is sufficient for most jobs in the field of technology, Bakshi notes.
+The Bureau of Labor Statistics agrees, reporting that most careers in IT and technology require that level of education for entry-level positions as of 2014.